 “I-I can’t talk about it, it hurts to think—”

 “Please, try,” Raine said, then reached across the table and took my hand.
-Her hand felt soft and warm.
+Hers felt so warm and soft.
 I tried to pull away but she held on.
 “You’ve never told anybody this, have you?”

 “The doctors … ”

 “But you lied to them a lot, right?
 You told them the drugs worked, and you never really told them the core of it, not at ten years old.
 What do you dream about, Heather?”

 “Why are you even asking?”

 I gulped, screwed my eyes up, and for the first time in my life I told the truth.